dwave-examples/tour-planning/README.md

-This example solves a problem of selecting, for a tour divided into several legs of varying lengths and steepness, a combination of locomotion modes (walking, cycling, bussing, and driving) such that one can gain the greatest benefit of outdoor exercise while not exceeding one's budget of transportation costs and time.
+This example solves a problem of selecting, for a tour divided into several legs of varying lengths and steepness, a combination of locomotion modes (walking, cycling, bussing, and driving) such that one can gain the greatest benefit of outdoor exercise while not exceeding one's budgeted cost and time.

 ![Example Solution](assets/example_space_graph.png)